 The global real estate industry is one that has experienced rapid development and transformation over the last few decades.
 These transformations and developments are highly dependent on the country, the laws guiding real estate and the standards they put in place.
+There are aml requirements for real estate agents.

 In some countries, real estate is a very organised, streamlined sector that follows compliance and ensures that the customer gets that dream home or property he sorely desires.
 Other parts try to catch up with global standards; leaving the customer in a dilemma of how to get his dream to reality; leaving him to go through the process all by himself -from the scouting to the purchase and acquisition and development of the property.